Skip to content

 • having internal structure or surface structure in the nanoscale.

 At nanoscale, materials exhibit very unusual and very interesting properties.
-Examples: Graphene has very high young’s modulus and very high carrier mobility.
+For example, graphene has very high young’s modulus and very high carrier mobility.

 Nano-object